 Myth: You can never have too much protein

-There is now protein in everything from sweets enriched with protein, protein smoothies, even high protein pasta.
-But how much protein do we actually need?
-And can we eat too much protein?
+There is now protein in everything from enriched sweets enriched, smoothies, even pasta.
+But how much do we actually need?
+And can we eat too much?

 FACT: When eaten in excess it comes out in your pee